Heat Advisory issued for Catahoula, Concordia, East Carroll, Franklin, Madison by NWS - NewsBreak

 Heat Advisory issued for Catahoula, Concordia, East Carroll, Franklin, Madison by NWS

-Effective: 2021-08-09 14:26:00 CDT Expires: 2021-08-09 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-10 10:00:00 CDT Expires: 2021-08-10 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
-Target Area: Catahoula; Concordia; East Carroll; Franklin; Madison; Morehouse; Richland; Tensas; West Carroll HEAT ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT THIS EVENING HEAT ADVISORY IN EFFECT FROM 10 AM TO 7 PM CDT TUESDAY * WHAT...Heat index values between 105 and 110 degrees expected. * WHERE...Portions of northeast Louisiana, western Mississippi and southeast Arkansas. * WHEN...Until 7 PM CDT this evening.
-Then from 10 AM to 7 PM CDT Tuesday. * IMPACTS...Excessively hot and humid conditions may cause heat illnesses to occur.alerts.weather.gov
+Target Area: Catahoula; Concordia; East Carroll; Franklin; Madison; Morehouse; Richland; Tensas; West Carroll HEAT ADVISORY REMAINS IN EFFECT FROM 10 AM THIS MORNING TO 7 PM CDT THIS EVENING * WHAT...Heat index values between 105 and 110 degrees expected. * WHERE...Portions of northeast Louisiana, western Mississippi and southeast Arkansas. * WHEN...From 10 AM to 7 PM CDT today. * IMPACTS...Excessively hot and humid conditions may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0